Cleanup Projects on the Anacostia River

 Contact: Gretchen Mikeska, Anacostia Coordinator at DOEE

 The Anacostia River Sediment Project is a plan to determine the nature, extent, and location of contamination in the Anacostia River, evaluate any potential for human health and ecological risks, study the best method(s) to clean up the river, present a proposed cleanup approach for public comment and make a final decision on the best cleanup method(s).
 The sediment contains hazardous materials like pesticides and heavy metals due decades of urban and industrial activity nearby.
-The proposed plan to address pollution of the river sediment will be fully completed by July, 2018.
-There will be opportunities to comment on portions of the studies in the fall of 2017 and in April of 2018, and the next public meeting on the project is scheduled for the evening of October 4th (time and location TBD).
+The proposed plan to address pollution of the river sediment will be fully completed in 2018.
+There will be opportunities to comment on portions of the studies in early 2018, including a public meeting in January .

 Anacostia River Tunnel Project / Clean Rivers Project